We use cookies.

 The practical value of the study

-• We have created a scientific and technological base that allows to implement new laser environments into production of optical nodes and components with unique properties for creation of lasers that simultaneous high mean power over time and peak power.
-This base also allows to predict optical and laser qualities of new environments and to prepare recommendations for manufacturers concerning chemical composition of new samples when there is necessary to change some laser characteristics
+• We have laid scientific and technological groundwork that allows to perform a complete cycle of works to implement new laser media into the manufacture of optical nodes and components with unique characteristics for the creation of lasers that simultaneously have a high mean power over time and peak power.
+It also allows to forecast the optical and laser properties of new media and compile recommendations for manufacturers concerning the chemical composition of new samples when it is necessary to change some laser characteristics.

-• We have proposed and experimentally substantiated a new method for thermodiffusional welding of granat crystals
+• We have proposed and experimentally checked a new method of thermodiffusion welding of garnet crystals.

-• We have proposed and experimentally substantiated new methods of measuring thermal conductivity of contacts and thermal conductivity of solid bodies using phase-shifting interferometry
+• Our researchers have proposed and experimentally checked new methods of determining the thermal conductivity of junctions and the thermal conductivity of solid bodies with the use of phase-shift interferometry.

-• We have created a range of unique Faraday isolators - including cryogenic - based on TT ceramics, CeF3 and TSAG monocrystals, as well as on ТАГ, Ce:TAG and Si,Ti:TAG (in collaboration with leading international manufacturers of magnetooptical environments)
+• We have designed and created a whole series of unique Faraday isolators, including cryogenic, based on TGG ceramics, CeF3 and TSAG crystal, as well as relying on TAG, Ce:TAG and Si,Ti:TAG ceramics (in collaboration with leading international manufacturers of magneto-optical media).

-• We have developed a Nd:YAG laser for pumping powerful titanium sapphire amplifier of chirped pulses with energy of 220 J in a pulse of 30 ns duration with high beam quality.
-It works with 0,02 Hz frequency of pulse repetition.
+• We have a laser based on Nd:YAG for the pumping of powerful titanium-sapphire amplifiers of chirped pulses with an energy of 220 J in an impulse with a duration of 30 ns with high beam quality that works with a pulse repetition frequency of 0,02 Hz.

-• Our staff have created a technology to manufacture advanced magnetooptical ceramics Tb2O3.
-We have measured the Verdet constant in the range of wavelengths between 380 and 1750 nm and temperatures from 80 to 300 K. Our Laboratory has created technologies of manufacturing wide band lasers ceramic environments with high thermal conductivity - for example, MgAl2O4 (in collaboration with the Institute of Chemistry of High-Purity Substances of the Russian Academy of Sciences)
+• We have developed a technology for producing a prospective Tb2O3 magneto-optical and performed measurements of the Verdet constant in the wavelength range from 80 to 1750 nm and at temperatures from 80 to 300 К. We developed various technologies for manufacturing wide-band ceramic media with high thermal conductivity, for instance, MgAl2O4 (in collaboration with the G. G. Devyatykh Institute of Chemistry of High-Purity Substances of the Russian Academy of Sciences).

-• The laboratory is conducting works in optimizing parameters of growing new magnetooptic monocrystals for Faraday isolators for high mean power (in collaboration with the Shubnikov Institute of Crystallography of tje Russian Academy of Sciences)
+• We are working to optimize the parameters of the growth of new magneto-optical monocrystals for a Faraday isolator for high mean power (in collaboration with the A. V. Shubnikov Institute of Crystallography of the Russian Academy of Sciences).

 Implemented results of research:

-• We have created technological and measuring test rigs that entered service at the Institute of Applied Physics of the Russian Academy of Sciences and are used in scientific and educational processes for diagnostics of a wide range of characteristics of optical environments
+• We have developed measurement and technological benches that entered service at the Institute of Applied Physics of the Russian Academy of Sciences and are used in the research and education process for the diagnostics of a wide range of characteristics of optical media for research purposes.

 Education and career development:

-• 12 students of the Faculty of Radiophysics of the Lobachevskit Nizhniy Novgorod State University have completed professional training at the Laboratory
+• We provided occupational retraining to personnel: 15 people (students of the Faculty of Radiophysics of the Lobachevskiy Nizhniy Novgorod State University).

 Collaborations: